 - The Limits of Insurance shown in the Declarations and the rules below fix the most we will pay regardless of the number of: - a.
 Insureds: - b.
-Claims made or "suits" brought; or - Persons or organizations making claims or bringing "suits". - The Aggregate Limit is the most we will pay for the sum of all damages because of all "bodily injury", all "property damage" and all "physical damage to property". - Subject to Paragraph 2. above, the Each Occurrence Limit is the most we will pay for the sum of all damages because of all "bodily injury", all "property damage" and all "physical damage to property" arising out of any one occurrence. - Subject to Paragraph 3. above the payment for "physical damage to properly" shall not exceed the lesser of: - a.
-The actual cash value of the property at the time of loss, or - b.
-The cost to repair or replace the property with other property of like kind or quality.
+Claims made or "suits" brought; or - Persons or organizations making claims or bringing "suits". - The Aggregate Limit is the most we will pay for the sum of all damages because of all "bodily injury", all "property damage" and all "p/nysical damage to property". - Subject to Paragraph 2. above, the Each Occurrence Limit is the most we will pay for the sum of all damages because of all "bodily injury", all "property damage" and all "physical damage to property" arising out of any one occurrence. - Subject to @aragraph 3. above, the payment for "physics! damage to properiy" shall not exceed the lesser of: - The actual cash value of the property at the time of loss; or - The cost to repair or replace the property with other property of like kind or quality.

-The Limits of Insurance of this Coverage Part apply separately to each consecutive annual period and to any remaining period of less than 12 months, starting with the beginning of the policy period shown in the Declarations, unless the policy period is extended after issuance for an additional period of less than 12 months.
+The Limits of Insurance of this Coverage Part apply separately to each consecutive annual period and to any remaining period of less than 12 months, starting with the beginning of the policy period shown in the Designations, unless the policy period is extended after issuance for an additional period of less than 12 months.
 In that case, the additional period will be deemed part of the last preceding period for purposes of determining the Limits of Insurance.